ajahne/blog/_posts/2019-2-28-getting-feedback-as-a-manager.md

 header:
   image: assets/images/one-on-one-meeting-feedback-questions.jpeg
 ---
 One of the most important goals as leader is to create a culture of feedback.
 Fostering an environment of healthy debate and discussion, where constructive feedback is shared throughout the organization -- amongst peers, to and from leadership, and across teams -- is paramount to your business' long term growth and success.
-As leaders, the building of this culture starts with us.
+As leaders, the building of this culture begins with us.

 To encourage a culture of feedback as a manager, we must first prove we can take it.
 To that end, we must not start by **giving** feedback but, instead start by **getting** it.
 This will give people the confidence and comfort to have open conversations with us and with others.